Sell more smartphones to more customers with device financing

 Balancing these different requirements is generally a decision for the C-level – Sales, Marketing, and Finance team who have the overarching view about the true cost of offering device financing and the associated risks.
 Again, this will vary for each market because of the different types of financial and regulatory practices.

-Device financing considerations for MSPs and retailers
+What are the device financing considerations for retailers

-Mobile Service Providers (MSPs) and retailers want to be able to offer the best devices, protected by the best technology, on the most secure OEMs.
+Retailers want to be able to offer the best devices, protected by the best technology, on the most secure OEMs.
 This enables them to offer a repeatable, scalable, low-touch, low-friction implementation designed to get more and high spec devices into customers’ hands.
 How?
 They must ensure that the finance and technology partners are able to communicate and integrate with one another.

-OEM-specific device financing considerations
+What are the OEM-specific device financing considerations

 For devices sold through operators and resellers, OEMs must ensure that any built-in controls are compatible with the mobile operators, and that they offer the features the resellers require to finance and control these devices.
 Of course, in some cases, OEMs are bringing their devices to market directly in their own OEM-branded stores, making the OEM the retailer, financer and handset provider.